yuramozol/whitedoc-publishing/quick-send.md

 UUID sentEnvelopeId = envelopeControllerApi.quickSendExternalDocuments(mailboxUuid, files, quickSendRequest).getUuid();
 ```

 > Now the envelope is sent to the email you have put in the recipients list.
-You can add as many recipients, as you need.
+You can add as many recipients as needed — signers, viewers, or CC roles — depending on your use case.
 Please also check our [Service documentation](https://docs.docstudio.com/) and [Swagger](https://api.docstudio.com/swagger-ui/index.html) for comprehensive documentation.

 #### 5.5 Signing the document
 The signer will receive an email with a link to the document and will be able to sign it or reject.